 Having access to service information will save time, money and result in greater success in fixing vehicles.
 Instilling in your technicians the importance of using this information before working on a vehicle is also a critical part of the success formula.
 I find a little time spent reading up on a system before trying to work on or diagnose it, saves time.

-Best yet, with technology available today, this service information can be used by each technician on demand in their bays by the vehicle.
+Best yet, with the technology available today, this service information can be used by each technician on demand in their bays by the vehicle.
 No more printing and it is vehicle specific when looked up on the tablets.
-Less mistakes when correctly identifying vehicle information.
+Fewer mistakes when correctly identifying vehicle information.

 The Service Process